Generation of measures on the torus with good sequences of integers: Proof of for unbounded

 \item $v$ is sublacunary;

-\item $v$ represents the same measure at every $\beta$ as $w$, so $\mu_{v,\beta}= \mu_{w,\beta}$ for every $\beta$. \end{itemize} Once we have such a good weight $v$, we can use \cref{prop:8} to ``construct'' the desired good set $S$.
+\item $v$ represents the same measure at every $\beta$ as $w$, so $\mu_{v,\beta}= \mu_{w,\beta}$ for every $\beta$. \end{itemize} Once we have such a good weight $v$, we can use \cref{prop:6} to ``construct'' the desired good set $S$.

-The weight $v$ will be of the form $\sigma w$ where the weight $\sigma$ is a \emph{decreasing} weight, that is, $\sigma(n)\ge \sigma(n+1)$ for every $n\in\setN$.
-That a weight $v$ of this form represents the same measures everywhere is a consequence of the following general but probably familiar result---our main new tool in this section.
+The weight $v$ will be of the form $\sigma\cdot w$ where the weight $\sigma$ is a \emph{decreasing} weight, that is, $\sigma(r_n)\ge \sigma(r_{n+1})$ for every $n\in\setN$.
+That a weight $v$ of this form represents the same measures everywhere is a consequence of a general but probably familiar result---our main new tool in this section.
+Not to get bugged down with unnecessary notation, we will state the result for weights with the reindexing $w(n)=w(r_n)$ with which $R$ weights become $\setN$-weights.

 First recall the definition of a dissipative sequence of measures on $\setN$. \begin{defn}[label={defn:8}]{Dissipative sequence of measures}{}\rr Let $(v_N)_{N\in\setN}$ be a sequence of finite measures on $\setN$.